bvogelzang/SevenSwitch/README.md

 ### Without Cocoapods

-To use it, add SevenSwitch.swift file to your project and add the QuartzCore framework to your project.
+Add `SevenSwitch.swift` to your project and add the `QuartzCore` framework to your project.

 ### Examples